zarr-conventions/zarr-conventions-spec/README.md

 The following applies to elements of a Zarr hierarchy, either Arrays or Groups (henceforth "nodes").

-Nodes which conform to this specification MUST contain the following fields within their `attributes`:
+Nodes which conform to this specification MUST contain the following field within their `attributes`:
-  - `zarr_conventions_version` - a semver-compatible string indicating the version of _this specification_.
-The current version is `0.1.0`.
   - `zarr_conventions` - an object, described below.

 ### Convention Registration via `zarr_conventions`

+The version of this specification is indicated via the `version` key within the `zarr_conventions` object.

 Each convention is uniquely identified by a [UUID](https://www.rfc-editor.org/rfc/rfc9562.html).
 When creating a new convention, the creator MUST use the [UUID4 function](https://www.rfc-editor.org/rfc/rfc9562.html#name-uuid-version-4) to generate a unique identifier for their convention.